GameStop: Finances

-Store Count
+Store numbers

-As of 1 February 2024, the company operated 4,573 stores including 3,018 in the United States Division, 231 in the Canada Division, 417 in the Australia Division and 907 in the Europe Division.
+As of 1 February 2024, the company operated 3,023 stores including 2,325 in the United States Division, 193 in the Canada Division, 374 in the Australia Division and 311 in the Europe Division.

-Acquired a majority interest in Gamesworld Group Limited (“Gamesworld”), an Ireland-based video game retailer operating 10 stores expanding GameStop's operations into Ireland.
+Acquired a majority interest in Gamesworld Group Limited ("Gamesworld"), an Ireland-based video game retailer operating 10 stores expanding GameStop's operations into Ireland.

-Acquired Electronics Boutique Holdings Corp. ("EB Games"), a United States-based video games retailer operating approximately 2,300 stores expanding GameStop's operations in/into Australia, Canada, Europe, New Zealand and the United States.
+Acquired Electronics Boutique Holdings Corp. ("EB Games"), a United States–based video games retailer operating approximately 2,300 stores expanding GameStop's operations in/into Australia, Canada, Europe, New Zealand and the United States.